Central Virginia

 That's a good question, if you're not.

-But while I have the topic up, did anybody have any corrections or anything for the next meeting where we can amend them?
+Did anybody have any corrections or anything for the next meeting?

 • 00:03:40